 - In a medium skillet melt butter along with brown sugar over medium heat.
 Once mixture has melted add walnuts and cook, stirring constantly until caramelized, about 2 minutes.
 Transfer to a plate in a single layer to cool.

-- Layer lettuce and pears in a large bowl and toss with dressing, then top with parmesan, dried cranberries and candied pecans and serve (alternately just layer all the salad ingredients then drizzle with dressing.
+- Layer lettuce and pears in a large bowl and toss with dressing, then top with parmesan, dried cranberries and candied walnuts and serve (alternately just layer all the salad ingredients then drizzle with dressing.
 Note: top this salad with dressing just before serving as it will wilt the lettuces after a while).

 - Recipe Source: adapted slightly from a recipe from a friend, Audrey MacKay (thanks again Audrey!) whom adapted it from a Cookbook titled "Favorites" by Grace Ivory Rock and Jane Ivory Metcalf